 The Calico I Slot

-Just before we dropping again into the wash, we turned our attention to an uphill climb that would eventually take us up to the top of the Calico Hills above us.
+Just before we would drop into the wash again, we turned our attention to an uphill climb that would eventually take us up to the top of the Calico Hills above us.
 But, before we did that, we took our snack break in the shade.
-It was a beautiful area that few of us had ever seen.
+It was a beautiful place that few of us had ever seen.

 Diane Takes a Break in the Shade